jundalisay/spblist/content/en/material/principles/part-2/chapter-09b.md

 <!-- IMOftV0yfso -->

-Instead of gravity being based on matter (as Newtonian mass) or the fabric of spacetime (as Einstein's fabric), it is based on different types of elastic bands that depend on the nature of the identities in question.
+Instead of gravity being based on matter (as Newtonian mass) or the fabric of spacetime (as Einstein's fabric), it is based on different types of elastic bands or relations that depend on the nature of the identities in question.

 ![Bands](/graphics/physics/bands.jpg)